Ikhiloya/NigeriaStatesAndLGAs/README.md

 # NigeriaStatesAndLGAs
 An android library that lists all states in Nigeria and their respective Local Government Areas.
-This is particularly useful in setting up dependent spinners for both states and their respective ocal government areas.
+This is particularly useful in setting up dependent spinners for both states and their respective local government areas.

 # Installation
 To get the project into your build: